Doy-lee/bt_secp256k1/README.md

 The code generated header files vendored in the repository correspond to the current commit hash checked out from the secp256k1 submodule.

-The single file header code-generator metaprogram is provided under the Unlicense license.

 An example program `bt_secp256k1_example.c` is provided that implements a basic secp256k1 keypair generator for reference and testing the single header file compilation.

+## Build

+The build is currently tested on Windows Visual Studio 2019's `cl` via `build.bat` which will build the metaprogram and generate the single header files.

+Examples are built using `build_examples.bat` and optionally invoke `clang-cl` if it's available on the path.

 ## License

+The single file header code-generator metaprogram is provided under the Unlicense license.

 This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

+bitcoin-core/secp256k1 is provided under its original license and is embedded in the single-file-header.